Aitilla/Fagprove/README.md

 # This is the repo for my fagprøve within It-development

-# Annotations\*

-If you see this "-..-" symbol it means "same as above"

 # Intro

 In this project I be using everything I have learned from being an apprentice at the University of Oslo to create a mini project for my fagprøve.